 Shrimp as Guinea Pigs

 Even if you have done all precautions (Quarantine and/or disinfection), there is still a potential hazard if the pesticides/insecticide has been up-taken by the plant.
-That is why some shrimp breeders advice to test for toxicity the plants.
+That is why some shrimp breeders advise testing for toxicity in the plants.
 So before adding them to an established shrimp tank, use a “sacrificial” shrimp or two.

 - Move a couple of shrimp into a clean container with water from their tank, with some floating plants/moss/leaves to make them feel secure.